 - 1.1.
 All capitalized terms herein shall have the meanings ascribed to them in the Employment Agreement to which this Exhibit B is attached (the "Employment Agreement").
 For purposes of any undertaking of the Employee toward BioLine, the term BioLine shall include all subsidiaries and affiliates of BioLine including its General and Limited Partners - 1.2.
 The Employee's obligations and representations and BioLine's rights under this Exhibit B (this "Agreement") shall apply as of the Commencement Date of the employment relationship between BioLine and the Employee, and as of the first time in which Employee became engaged with BioLine, regardless of the date of execution of the Employment Agreement. - 1.3.
 Employees undertakings hereunder shall remain in full force and effect after termination of this Agreement or the Employment Agreement, or any renewal thereof. - 2.
 Employee acknowledges that he/she has received and/or may receive information of a confidential and proprietary nature regarding the activities and business of BioLine, its parent companies, subsidiaries and/or affiliates, all whether in oral, written, graphic, or machine-readable form, or in any other form, including, but not limited to, (i) patents and patent applications and related information, (ii) trade secrets and industrial secrets, and (iii) drugs, compounds, molecules, building blocks, chemical libraries, reaction protocols for chemical libraries, chemical structures, chemical design and model relationship data, chemical databases, assays, samples, media and other biological materials, procedures and formulations for producing any such materials, products, processes, ideas, know-how, trade secrets, drawings, inventions, improvements, formulas, equations, methods, developmental or experimental work, research or clinical data, discoveries, developments, designs, techniques, instruments, devices, computer software and hardware related to the current, future and/or proposed products and services, and including, without limitation, information regarding research, development, new service offerings or products, marketing and selling, business plans, forecasts, business methods, budgets, finances, licensing, collaboration and development arrangements, prices and costs, buying habits and practices, contact and mailing lists and databases, vendors, customers and clients, and potential business opportunities, and personnel (collectively, "Confidential Information").
-Confidential Information may also include information furnished to BioLine by third parties, which, for purposes of this Agreement, shall all be deemed Confidential Information.
-The Confidential Information and all right, title and interest therein will remain at all times the exclusive property of BioLine (or any third party entrusting its own Confidential Information to BioLine). - 3.
+Confidential Information may also include information furnished to BioLine by third parties, which, for purposes of this Agreement, shall all be deemed Confidential Information of BioLine.
+Notwithstanding the aforesaid, information that is in the public domain, through no act or omission of the Employee shall not be deemed Confidential Information.
+The Confidential Information to BioLine). - 3.
 At all times during the Employment Period and thereafter, Employee will hold all Confidential Information in strictest confidence and will not disclose, use, or make any copies thereof.
 Employee hereby assigns to BioLine any rights that the Employee may have or acquire in such Confidential Information and recognize that all Confidential Information shall be the sole property of BioLine and its assigns or licensors, as applicable.